Okhotsk atka mackerel

 The Okhotsk Atka mackerel (Pleurogrammus azonus), also known as the Arabesque greenling, is a mackerel-like species in the family Hexagrammidae.
-It is commonly known as hokke (法華) in Japan and imyeonsu in Korean.
+It is commonly known as hokke (ホッケ) in Japan and imyeonsu in Korean.
 The primary population of the fish is found off the Sea of Okhotsk.

 History

 According to legend, it was discovered by the monk Nichiji.

 Distribution and habitat

 The Okhotsk Atka mackerel is found in the northwest Pacific Ocean occurring in Primorskii Krai in Russia, the Sea of Okhotsk east to the Kuril Islands south to Ibaraki Prefecture and Tsushima in Japan and the Yellow Sea.
 It is an oceanodromous, demersal fish found at depths from the surface to 240 m.

 Taxonomy

 The Okhotsk atka mackerel was first formally described in 1913 by the American ichthyologists David Starr Jordan and Charles William Metz with its type locality given as Nampo in North Korea.
 This species is occasionally considered synonymous with the Atka mackerel, P. monopterygius (Nelson 1994).
 However, it is probably a separate species.
 This fish was also documented as Stellistius katsukii but the older name Pleurogrammus azonus takes precedence.